NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 > * Facet by blank - a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if they have no data present in that column.
 This is useful when looking for rows missing key data.
 {: .callout}

+## Using undo and redo

+It's common while exploring and cleaning a dataset to discover after you've made a change that you really should have done something else first.
+OpenRefine provides `Undo` and `Redo` operations to make this easy.

+> ## Exercise
+>
+> 1. Click where it says `Undo / Redo` on the left side of the screen.
+All the changes you have made so far are listed here.
+> 2. Click on the step that you want to go back to, in this case go back one step to before you had done the text to date transformation.
+> 3. Visually confirm that the date column now only contains the date and no timestamp i.e. 2018-01-06
+> 3. Notice that you can still click on the later steps to `Redo` the actions.
+{: .challenge}

 ## Using clustering to detect possible typing errors

 In OpenRefine, clustering means "finding groups of different values that might be alternative representations of the same thing".
 For example, the two strings `New York` and `new york` are very likely to refer to the same concept and just have capitalization differences.
 Likewise, `Gödel` and `Godel` probably refer to the same person.
 Clustering is a very powerful tool for cleaning datasets which contain misspelled or mistyped entries.
 OpenRefine has several clustering algorithms built in.
 Experiment with them, and learn more about these algorithms and how they work.